Virginia Tech® home

 Upon completion of requirements for obtaining an advanced degree in sustainable biomaterials, the diploma will read "Forestry and Forest Products."

-The Department of Sustainable Biomaterials is one of four departments within the College of Natural Resources and Environment (CNRE) at Virginia Tech.
-Faculty and staff have appointments in the CNRE, the Virginia Agricultural Experiment Station, and Virginia Cooperative Extension.
-We provide instructional and research opportunities in the areas of sustainable biomaterials, packaging, wood science, nanomaterials, polymer science, and forest products, spanning the range from nanotechnology and the basic materials science, through processing, design, manufacturing, marketing, management, and competitiveness aspects of the various industry segments.
-Some of the research is done in concert with our research centers.
+The Department of Sustainable Biomaterials is one of four academic departments within Virginia Tech’s College of Natural Resources and Environment (CNRE).
+We are dedicated to advancing education and research in sustainable biomaterials, packaging, wood science, nanomaterials, polymer science, and forest products.
+Our curriculum spans an impressive range—from the fundamentals of nanotechnology and materials science to the processing, design, manufacturing, marketing, and management aspects of multiple industry sectors.
+Many of our research efforts are conducted in collaboration with specialized research centers, fostering innovation and cross-disciplinary partnerships.

-Cheatham Hall has space for research, education, and application short courses plus forestry research laboratories and college-wide computing facilities.
-Our laboratories have capabilities for liquid and gas chromatographic separation of wood components, thermal analysis of cellulose materials, molecular weight determination, nuclear magnetic resonance, dynamic mechanical analysis, FT-IR and UV-VIS spectroscopy, contact angle analysis, light and electron microscopic study of structure and properties, and wide-angle X-ray diffraction for crystallinity and microfibril angle analysis.
-View information about our facilities.
+Cheatham Hall houses research and teaching spaces, forestry research laboratories, and college-wide computing facilities.
+Its laboratories are equipped for advanced analysis and characterization of materials, including: Liquid and gas chromatographic separation of wood components, Thermal analysis of cellulose-based materials, Molecular weight determination, Nuclear magnetic resonance (NMR), Dynamic mechanical analysis (DMA), FT-IR and UV-VIS spectroscopy, Contact angle measurement, Light and electron microscopy for structure and property evaluation, and Wide-angle X-ray diffraction for crystallinity and microfibril angle studies.

-Our graduate program is part of a joint degree program offered by the Department of Sustainable Biomaterials and the Department of Forest Resources and Environmental Conservation.
-Three degrees are offered in this joint program:
+Our graduate program is offered jointly by the Department of Sustainable Biomaterials and the Department of Forest Resources and Environmental Conservation.
+Through this collaboration, students can pursue one of three degrees:

 • Doctor of Philosophy in Forestry and Forest Products (Ph.D.)

-Admission is contingent upon receipt of a bachelor of science degree or bachelor of arts degree from an accredited college or university and the presentation of evidence of potential to pursue graduate work.
-Major factors considered in the evaluation are scholastic record, professional experience, three letters of recommendation, and scores on standardized tests.
-Admission categories and graduate status classifications are shown in the Graduate School’s Graduate Catalog
+Admission requires a Bachelor of Science or Bachelor of Arts degree from an accredited college or university, along with evidence of strong potential for graduate-level study.
+In evaluating applications, the Graduate School considers academic performance, professional experience, three letters of recommendation, and standardized test scores.
+Admission categories and graduate status classifications are outlined in the Graduate School’s Graduate Catalog.

-Files of applicants who do not meet Graduate School requirements will be notified by the Graduate School directly of the decision to reject the application.
-The department has no authority to overrule requirements of the Graduate School.
+Applicants who do not meet Graduate School requirements will be notified directly by the Graduate School.
+The Department of Sustainable Biomaterials (SBIO) does not have the authority to overturn Graduate School admission decisions.

-When an application is complete, the Graduate School moves the application to the Department Review bin in the Slate system.
-The department then circulates the application among selected faculty to obtain input into the final decision.
-After all faculty members have had a chance to rate the application, the department head makes a recommendation to the Dean of the Graduate School to admit or reject the application.
-The Dean of the Graduate School informs the applicant regarding the outcome of the application.
-Please allow six to eight weeks for a decision to be made.
+Once an application is complete, the Graduate School moves it to the Department Review stage in the Slate system.
+The SBIO department then circulates the application among relevant faculty members for review.
+After faculty provide feedback, the department head makes a recommendation to the Dean of the Graduate School, who issues the final admission decision.

 Financial support from the Department of Sustainable Biomaterials is limited to the number of available Graduate Research Assistantships (GRA) and Graduate Teaching Assistantships (GTA).
 These stipends (a form of payment or salary) are granted for a specified period of time provided that the recipient's progress toward their degree is satisfactory.
 Each year a decision based on the results of the annual performance review is made regarding continuation of the stipend.
 At the end of each academic year, the stipend is discontinued if the student's overall grade point average (GPA) falls below a 3.00.
 Discontinuance may also be considered at the end of an academic semester on the basis of the student's performance in research.